Cookies, LearnGaelic and your privacy

 LearnGaelic also uses some cookies that are not essential to the site's functioning.
 If you are using cookie-blocking software you may block these cookies, although some minor functionality may be affected.

-These cookies come from third-party websites or services: Google Analytics, Twitter and Facebook.
+These cookies come from a third-party service known as Google Analytics.

 Google Analytics is widely used by many sites.
 LearnGaelic uses it to find out how many people come to the site each week, what pages they visit, and (just as importantly) don't visit.
-It is done anonymously: we have no way of identifying who you are, what you're called, where you live (although we do get an indication of which countries our users come from) or any other "personal" data.
-All the Google Analytics cookies have "__utm" at the start of their names.
+It is done anonymously, and information about user demographics is only presented to us in the aggregate.
+Google Analytics' standard cookies are usually called "_ga" and "_gat".

 More info

 For any questions or concerns you may have about our use of cookies, please email the LearnGaelic webmaster.
-You may also refuse non-essential cookies at any time by clicking on the Privacy settings link (found at the bottom right of most pages within the site) and updating your preferences.
+You may also refuse non-essential cookies at any time by using widely available cookie-blocking software.
+(We recommend this approach over a blanket ban of all cookies for the reasons given above.)